BeneKlei/parabolische_inverse_probleme/README.md

-# Parabolische Inverse Probleme
+# Adaptive Reduced Basis Trust Region Methods for Parabolic Inverse Problems

-This repository contains the code for the numerical experiments presented in the paper *Adaptive Reduced Basis Trust Region Methods for Parabolic Inverse Problems* by Michael Kartmann, Benedikt Klein, Mario Ohlberger, Thomas Schuster, and Stefan Volkwein.
+This repository provides the code for the numerical experiments presented in the paper [*Adaptive Reduced Basis Trust Region Methods for Parabolic Inverse Problems*](https://arxiv.org/abs/2507.11130) by Michael Kartmann, Benedikt Klein, Mario Ohlberger, Thomas Schuster, and Stefan Volkwein.
 The implementation builds upon [previous work](https://zenodo.org/records/8328835) by Michael Kartmann and Tim Keil.

 The experiments in the paper were conducted on the PALMA II HPC cluster at the University of Münster, funded by the DFG (INST 211/667-1), using compute nodes with Intel Skylake Gold 6140 CPUs @ 2.30 GHz and 92 GB RAM.
 You can rerun these experiments on your local Linux machine or use the code to explore and experiment further.